Bronxville, New York: Education

 Bronxville was home to Concordia College, a liberal arts college operated by the Lutheran Church–Missouri Synod.
-The college was shuttered on January 28, 2021 following financial difficulties accelerated by the COVID-19 pandemic.
-Plans are set for the campus to become acquired by nearby Iona College (New York).
-Adjacent to the Concordia College campus is the Chapel School—a pre-K-8 school affiliated with the Lutheran Church-Missouri Synod.
+The college was shuttered on January 28, 2021, following financial difficulties accelerated by the COVID-19 pandemic.
+Plans are set for the campus to become acquired by nearby Iona University.
+In 2021, the purchase by Iona College, New Rochelle, NY was completed as the site for their new Health Sciences campus.
+Adjacent to the Concordia College campus is the Chapel School—a pre-K-8 school affiliated with the Lutheran Church-Missouri Synod, which came to national attention for holding a mock slave auction in 2019.

 The Bronxville Public School is known as The Bronxville School.
 The school was started as a progressive educational institution in 1922.

 St. Joseph School is a Catholic parochial school run by St. Joseph's Church.
 It was established in 1951, and schools children from kindergarten through eighth grade.

 Parks and recreation

 The Village of Bronxville has more than 70 acre of parkland including athletic fields, woodlands, and a very small part of the Bronx River Parkway Reservation.
 The Reservation, Westchester’s oldest park, was created as an adjunct to the Bronx River Parkway that opened in 1925, and was the first linear park in the United States.
 The Reservation features ponds, wooden footbridges and hundreds of varieties of native trees and shrubs.
 The park is owned by Westchester County, and it is a favorite place for bicycling, walking, running, and nature study.
 It is sometimes referred to by locals as the "Duck Pond".

 The Bronxville School's athletic fields contain a football field, three smaller fields used for various sports like field hockey and lacrosse, and a running track (which is only 380 meters in Lane 1 because of space issues).
 Bacon Woodlands, located on Kensington Road, is a natural rock outcropping which has been left in its natural state, the flatter portion of which is used as an informal play area by children.
 Scout Field, a Westchester County Park which is located predominantly in Yonkers and Mount Vernon but is controlled by Bronxville, is heavily utilized by the Bronxville schools' soccer, football, baseball, and cross-country running programs.
 In 2006, Chambers Field was replaced with turf, which was funded by the community and parents of athletes in Bronxville.